tobgu/pyrsistent/README.rst

 built on the named tuple as well as freeze and thaw functions to convert between pythons standard collections and pyrsistent collections.

 Pyrsistent is influenced by persistent data structures such as those found in the standard library of Clojure.
-It aims at taking these concepts and make them as pythonic as possible so that they can be easily integrated into any python program without hassle.
+The data structures are designed to share common elements through path copying () It aims at taking these concepts and make them as pythonic as possible so that they can be easily integrated into any python program without hassle.